gone/django-timeforms/README.markdown

 ## How to use ##

-To automatically localize a form have it subclass either the Form or ModelForm class, and pass in a pytz timezone as the timezone kwarg when creating the form instance.
+To automatically localize a form have it subclass either the UTCForm or UTCModelForm class, and pass in a pytz timezone as the timezone kwarg when creating the form instance.

+    class MyForm(UTCModelForm):
+        """
+        Form for editing something rockin
+        """
+        pass
     form = MyForm(request.POST, timezone=timezone)

 That will ensure that submitted and rejected forms are localized.